-- 1. (1) A person shall make a disclosure to a police officer under section 12, 15 or 15A of the Terrorism and Crime (Bailiwick of Guernsey) Law, 2002 (the "Law of 2002") - (a) by using the form set out in the Schedule to these Regulations ("the Form"), and - (b) in compliance with the requirements indicated upon the Form. - (2) A completed Form, together with any accompanying information shall be - - (a) delivered by post, or hand, to the addressee, - (b) transmitted by electronic mail to the electronic address, or a Amended by Guernsey Statutory Instrument No. 27 of 2008 (The Terrorism and Crime (Bailiwick of Guernsey) (Amendment) Regulations, 2008).
+- 1. (1) Save when paragraph (2) applies, a person shall make a disclosure to a prescribed police officer under section 12, 15 or 15C of the Terrorism and Crime (Bailiwick of Guernsey) Law, 2002 (the "Law of 2002") by using the online reporting facility available on the website of the Financial Investigation Unit. - (2) Subject to the consent of an authorised officer, a person may make a disclosure to a prescribed police officer under section 12, 15 or 15C of the Law of 2002 - - (a) by using the form set out in the Schedule to these Regulations ("the Form"), and - (b) in compliance with the requirements indicated upon the Form. - (3) A completed Form, together with any accompanying information shall be - (a) delivered by post, or hand, to the addressee, - (b) transmitted by electronic mail to the electronic address, or - (c) sent by facsimile transmission to the telephone number, indicated upon the Form. - (4) Any information entered upon, or accompanying, the Form shall appear, or be supplied, in a legible format.